Kontinuation/sedona/docs/archive/tutorial/rdd.md

 val polygonObject = geometryFactory.createPolygon(coordinates)
 ```

-The code to create a line string (with 4 vertexes) is as follows:
+The code to create a line string (with 4 vertices) is as follows:

 ```Scala
 val geometryFactory = new GeometryFactory()